luthfimaajid/create-kuproy/README.md

 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.
 Choose CSS framework**

 Choose the CSS framework for the frontend.
-> This step will only occur if you choose to generate fullstack or frontend project.
+> This step will only occur if you choose to generate frontend project.
 ```
 Configure frontend
 ?
 CSS framework (Use arrow keys)